erizov/Professor/semester_1/lecture_09_graph_algorithms/dfs/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Dfs for a specific use case (e.g., nearly sorted data)
+7. Optimize Dfs for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Dfs
 9. Compare Dfs performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Dfs to solve a production problem
+10. Design a system that uses Dfs to solve a production issue
 11. Create unit tests with 100% code coverage for Dfs
 12. Write a technical blog post explaining Dfs to beginners